TheJacksonLaboratory/geneweaver-legacy/readme.md

 celery, database, and sphinx information.
 In most cases, the default celery configuration is appropriate.

+Create a results directory with 777 permissions.
+The path will be placed in the config file.

 ### Configuring the Toolset

 Like the web application, edit `tools/config.py` change the `CONFIG_PATH`